 The 6 ways advertising funded media hurts us:

-Advertising funded media widens the income gap.
+Advertising funded media widens the wealth gap.

 Media advertising is a game where market share is won at the expense of others losing market share. (a zero sum game).
 Also it is a game where the larger players win.
-These two facts explain why media advertising is a major force driving the expansion of the income gap.
+These two facts explain why media advertising is a major force driving the expansion of the wealth gap.

 Advertising funded media censors content.